How to Start your Freelancing Business and Make money online

 Before settling for any of them, find out your level of competence, the level of competition in that niche and the number of people actively searching for those services.

-Doing this will give you great ideas in choosing the right services for your freelancing business.
+Doing this will give you great ideas about skills or services that are in high demand in your preferred freelancing niche.

 So, who’s your target audience?
-Who are the people actively searching for this solution you want to offer?
+Who are the people actively searching for the proposed solution you intend to offer?

 This is one of the important questions you have to ask yourself before you can get to start a freelance business on a good note.

-You need to have a good knowledge of your target audience, know who they are, where they are, what they want and how best you can serve them.
+You must have a good knowledge of your target audience, know who they are, where they are, what they want and how best you can serve them.

 A tool like Google analytics, Facebook page analytics etc. can get you started on this.

-Also at this stage, you have to conduct a decent market research to find out how other freelancers offering similar services are charging or offering those services.
+Also at this stage, you have to conduct a decent market research to find out other freelancers offering similar services, how they run it, their charges, offerings and services etc.

 Here’s a complete guide on how to price your freelance business.
 This guide will be very helpful in that aspect.